Russia finance ministry to slash daily FX purchases in July

-MOSCOW The Russian finance ministry will hugely reduce daily purchases of foreign currency for state coffers in July as its extra oil and gas revenues evaporated, the ministry said on Wednesday.
+MOSCOW (Reuters) - The Russian finance ministry will hugely reduce daily purchases of foreign currency for state coffers in July as its extra oil and gas revenues evaporated, the ministry said on Wednesday.

 The ministry would buy 74.3 million roubles (960,272.59 pounds) worth of foreign currency between July 7 and August 4 after spending 45 billion roubles on such purchases in the preceding month.